 This article may contain compensated links.
 Please read disclaimer for more info.

-Nouvelle-Aquitaine is a region in the southwest of France, the largest French region by surface area resulting from the merger of the former regions of Aquitaine, Limousin, and Poitou-Charentes.
+Located in southwest France, Nouvelle-Aquitaine is the largest French region by surface area, resulting from the merger of the former regions of Aquitaine, Limousin, and Poitou-Charentes.

-The capital of Nouvelle-Aquitaine region is Bordeaux and it is divided into 12 departments: Charente, Charente-Maritime, Corrèze, Creuse, Dordogne, Gironde, Landes, Lot-et-Garonne, Pyrénées-Atlantiques, Deux-Sèvres, Vienne, and Haute-Vienne.
+The capital of Nouvelle-Aquitaine is Bordeaux and the region is divided into twelve departments: Charente, Charente-Maritime, Corrèze, Creuse, Dordogne, Gironde, Landes, Lot-et-Garonne, Pyrénées-Atlantiques, Deux-Sèvres, Vienne, and Haute-Vienne.

 The region of Nouvelle-Aquitaine benefits from nearly 720 kilometers of shoreline, from the Charente archipelago in the north (Ré, d’Oléron, Aix et Madame islands) to the Basque coastline in the south.